-Grow your own...
+Grow your own mimosa flower

-The mimosa can be planted indoors or outside your home in spring or fall.
-The flower likes sunny places and should be well sheltered from the wind.
+The Mimosa can be planted indoors or outside your home in spring or fall.
+The flower likes sunny places, and should be well sheltered from the wind.

-Care and Maintenance
+Care and maintenance

 - Keep the soil cool, especially when the plant is flowering